getzola/zola/docs/content/documentation/getting-started/overview.md

 ### Home Page

 Let's make a home page.
 To do this, let's first create a `base.html` file inside the `templates` directory.
 This step will make more sense as we move through this overview.
-We'll be using the CSS framework [Bulma](https://bulma.io/).

 ```html
 <!DOCTYPE html>